Manamongods/Precision-Surface-Effects/README.md

 The component `FootSoundTester.cs` can be used to test it out.

+Delete the folder "Microsplat Example (Incomplete) Test - Delete this garbage" after you have tried it out (if you want to try it out).
+It is complete garbage apart from being a mediocre demonstration

 ### Terrain
 If the spherecast hits a TerrainCollider, it will use MicroSplat's Config file to find the indices to test against by using the Albedo (Diffuse) textures of the splats